christy8059/independent-study/entries/entry_four.md

     client.favorite(tweet) #fav means to like end
 ```
 This block of code searches for the hashtag "disney" using `.search`.
-Then it takes the first two results (`.take(2)`) and for each one (`.each`) put the screen_name of the user and the tweet that includes the hashtag in the console. lastly, the post is being favorited using `.favorite`.
+Then it takes the first two results (`.take(2)`) and for each one (`.each`) it puts the screen_name of the user and the tweet that includes the hashtag in the console.
+Lastly, the post is being favorited using `.favorite`.

 <br>
 <img src="../images/favorite.png">
 <br>

 Next, I tried the method `.unfavorite` but I needed the tweet ID.
 Before I got this to work  I was trying `.each` to get the ID first then unfavorite it.
-This didn't work so I decided to put  `client.favorites` as my parameter since that is the ID # if we just wrote the line `put client.favoites`.
+This didn't work so I decided to put  `client.favorites` as my parameter since that is the ID # if we just wrote the line `put client.favoites` a list of ID numbers for the posts that are liked will be in the console.

 ``` ruby